SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

       - Queries the round on-chain
       - Update the latest price and round in the state for that job
       - If there is a new round and a submission is already made for that round, the 'last_reported_round' is updated in the state file.
 Otherwise, if a submission is not made, a new CL job request of type 3 is prepared
-      - It will check for a price deviation from the previous on-chain price and if there is a price deviation greater than PRICE_DEVIATION_PERC, a new CL job request of type 2 is prepared
+      - It will check for a price deviation from the previous on-chain price and if there is a price deviation greater than <b>priceDeviationPerc</b>(for that feed), a new CL job request of type 2 is prepared
       - If one of the above conditions is met and a CL job request is prepared, a final check is made. <b>This is done to avoid creating duplicate CL job requests resulting in extra subscription costs for oracles</b>.
 The CL job request is ONLY sent if one of the following conditions is met:
         - 1. There is no pending CL job request for which we are still waiting for.
 This is done by checking the comapring the request ID of the last request sent and received from the state.
         - 2. An interval of SEND_CHECK_INTERVAL passed fron the last CL job request which was sent.